Huang-3/MpRL-for-person-re-ID/README.md

 ### Training and Testing
 1. Download the [ResNet-50 model](http://www.vlfeat.org/matconvnet/models/imagenet-resnet-50-dag.mat) pretrained on Imagenet.
 Creat a folder named as `result`.
 Put it in the `./result` dir.

-2. Prepare data:
-   For real data: `code/prepare_data/prepare_data.m`.
-   For real + generated data: `code/prepare_data/prepare_gan_data.m`

-3. Run the training code:
+2. Run the training code:
-   Simply run the  `train.m`, the trained model will be saved at `./result/Model_Name/`
+   Simply run the  `./train.m`, the trained model will be saved at `./result/Model_Name/`

+   This step including the data preparation and training (baseline, sMpRL, dMpRL-I and dMpRL-II).

+   For real data preparation: `code/prepare_data/prepare_data.m`.

+   For real + generated data preparation: `code/prepare_data/prepare_gan_data.m` (for dMpRL-I and dMpRL-II)

+   For real + generated data preparation: `code/prepare_data/prepare_sMpRL_label4data.m` (for sMpRL)

-4. Evaluation:
+3. Evaluation:
    Run `./test/test_gallery_query_crazy.m` to extract feature of images in the gallery and query set.
 They will store in a .mat file in `test`.
 Then you can use it to do evaluation.

    Run `./evaluation/zzd_evaluation_res_faster.m` to get the rank-1 accuracy and mAP